Cash deposit limits on business bank accounts – a simple guide

-With research showing a rise in cash-only consumers in recent years, more small businesses may need to deposit cash into their business bank account.
+With research showing that cash-only consumers are still prevalent, more small businesses may need to deposit cash into their business bank account.

 But did you know it’s highly likely that your business bank has a limit on the amount of cash you can deposit?